joao-salomao/kiosk-management-app/README.md

   docker-compose up -d
   ````
 - Wait until the services start up.
-- Access the URL http://localhost:3000 in your browser to use the App interface or the URL http://localhost:3001 to the API.
+- Access the URL http://localhost:3000 on your browser to use the App interface or the URL http://localhost:3001 to the API.

 ### Running app locally